dullage/eyelign/README.md

 ## Introduction

 When my daughter was born I decided to take a portrait photo of her every week with the idea of creating a timelapse when she is older.

 I started out using an iOS app tailored for this purpose but I didn't like being locked into the app and the backup options were limited.

-I then switched to simply using *any* app or camera to take the photos and set out to find something that could create the timelapse.
+I then switched to simply using _any_ app or camera to take the photos and set out to find something that could create the timelapse.
 There were a few considerations:

-* **I was looking for an open-source solution.** This is to avoid another app lock-in.
+- **I was looking for an open-source solution.** This is to avoid another app lock-in.
-* **The source images would be varied in size and aspect ratio.**
+- **The source images would be varied in size and aspect ratio.**
-* **I wanted the eyes to be aligned in each frame.** This type of timelapse is much more pleasant to watch when the eyes are aligned.
+- **I wanted the eyes to be aligned in each frame.** This type of timelapse is much more pleasant to watch when the eyes are aligned.
-* **The position of my daughter's eyes would vary between photos.** As I write this she's 3 and it's hard enough to keep her still for 5 seconds let alone get the photo perfectly aligned!
+- **The position of my daughter's eyes would vary between photos.** As I write this she's 3 and it's hard enough to keep her still for 5 seconds let alone get the photo perfectly aligned!
-* **The rotation of my daughter's face would vary between photos.**
+- **The rotation of my daughter's face would vary between photos.**

 At the time I couldn't find anything that fit these needs and I wanted a project so I started to piece eyelign together.

 ## Top-level Workflow

-1. Find all jpg/jpeg files in the `input` directory.
+1. Find all jpg/jpeg files in the `INPUT_DIR`.
 2. Look for a `.eyelign` file.
 This is used to cache eye positions so that they don't need to be found each run.
 3. Loop through all of the files.
 For any file not in the cache, use the python package '[face_recognition](https://github.com/ageitgey/face_recognition)' to attempt to automatically find the eye positions.